What is Moscato Wine?

 Calories in Moscato Moscato d’Asti ranges from 110-170 calories per 6 oz serving.
 Some of these calories are carbs from the grape sugars.

 Moscato Food Pairing

 Two words: “Asian Food”.
 If I had to choose just one wine for pairing with sichuan, Thai and Vietnamese cuisine, it’d be Moscato.
 It handles spicy foods with grace since alcohol levels tend to be low and sweetness tends to be high.
 Moscato loves aromatic spices like ginger, cinnamon, cardamom and chile peppers.
 For proteins, try lighter meats like chicken and light flaky fish.
 That said, a sparkling Moscato would match with BBQ Pork just as well as an ice cold Coke.

 Chicken, Turkey, Duck, Light Flaky Fish, Pork Tenderloin, Shrimp, Crab, Lobster, Halibut, Cod, BBQ Pork

 Spices and Herbs

 Cinnamon, Ginger, Galangal, Basil, Lime, Mint, Cardamom, Chili Peppers, Cayenne Pepper, Clove, Shallots, BBQ Sauce, Teriyaki, Sweet and Sour, Orange, Marjoram, Cashew, Peanut, Fennel, Cilantro

-Medium – Firm Cheeses Look for sheep and cow’s milk cheeses
+Medium to firm cheeses will pair excellently.
+Look for sheep and cow’s milk cheeses

 Carrots, Celery, Fennel, Tofu, Red and Yellow Bell Pepper, Mango, Pineapple, Orange, Green Onion